-Ernst & Young LLP, independent auditors, have audited our financial statements included in our Annual Report on Form 10-K, as amended, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
+Ernst & Young LLP, independent auditors, have audited our consolidated financial statements included in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2000, the financial statements of Shearwater Corporation for the year ended June 30, 2000 included in our Current Report on Form 8-K, as amended, filed on August 10, 2001, and the financial statements of Bradford Particle Design plc for the year ended May 31, 2000 included in our Current Report on Form 8-K, filed on January 11, 2001, as set forth in their reports, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
 Our financial statements are incorporated by reference in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.

-Ernst & Young LLP, independent auditors, have also audited the financial statements of Bradford Particle Design plc, included in our Current Report on Form 8-K filed on January 11, 2001, as set forth in their report, which is incorporated by reference in the registration statement.
-These financial statements are incorporated by reference in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.